DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

     return finding
 ```

-The yaml for the plugin looks like any other plugin:
+The yaml for the plugin looks like any other plugin definition file:

 ```yaml
 model: